Elijah1111/PiRadio/README.md

 Either add the name and station to the stations.csv or make your own and change the radio.py file.

-After changing the stations file the new station will not be avalible until after the Pi is restarted.
+After changing the stations file the new station will not be avalible until after the Pi or the service is restarted.
 ## Credit
 Initial Script Work-[Elijah1111](https://github.com/Elijah1111)